 The building is built in a style called Spanish Colonial, a combination of Baroque and Classical elements.
 Detailed work on the church continued for ten more years.

-The Mission San Luis Rey picture above shows its cattle brand.
-It was drawn from samples on display at Mission San Francisco Solano and Mission San Antonio.Continue to 5 of 8 below.
+In 1831, the mission had had 16,000 cattle and 25,500 sheep.
+The picture above shows the Mission San Luis Rey brand.
+It was drawn from samples on display at Mission San Francisco Solano and Mission San Antonio.Continue to 6 of 6 below.

 Today, the mission is restored and re-painted to match pictures of the original interior.
 The Stations of the Cross painted on the walls were painted for Mission San Luis Rey in Mexico in the 1780s.

 The wooden pulpit, the only wooden part of the mission that survived termites, is original.

 The original reredos behind the altar was destroyed by treasure-seekers, and they have not tried to recreate it because no original drawings or pictures survive.